 Explore alerting with SIGNL4

 In SIGNL4 I have created a dedicated system category for my availability alerts (under ‘Gear Settings’ -> ‘Team’ -> ‘Services & Systems’).
 My category has a keyword to match it to my availability alerts from Application Insights.
 I chose the string <test name>-<azure ressource name> which is a good start.
-This results in my Application Insights alerts show up in the SIGNL4 app with a red color and the globe icon.
+This results in my Application Insights alerts showing up in the SIGNL4 app with a red color and the globe icon.

-In case my monitored site becomes unresponsive Application Insights will fire an alert which is sent to the SIGNL4 team.
+In case my monitored site becomes unresponsive, Application Insights will fire an alert which is sent to the SIGNL4 team.
 Team members checked in for duty are notified and can confirm the alert (simple tap on the encircled question mark).
 I’ve actually tested this alert notification flow by simply manipulating the site’s DNS records.